Q: What is Amazon SWF?

 Beyond infrequent spikes, You may be throttled if you make a very large number of API calls in a very short period of time.
 If you find that you are frequently throttled or your application encounters frequent spikes, please use this form to contact the Amazon SWF team to discuss your usage scenario and request different throttle settings for your account.

-Amazon SWF (SWF) is available in each of the following regions: US East (Northern Virginia), US West (Oregon), US West (Northern California), EU (Ireland), Asia Pacific (Singapore), Asia Pacific (Tokyo), Asia Pacific (Sydney), South America (Sao Paulo), and AWS GovCloud (US).
+Amazon SWF (SWF) is available in each of the following regions: US East (Northern Virginia), US West (Oregon), US West (Northern California), EU (Ireland), EU (Frankfurt), Asia Pacific (Singapore), Asia Pacific (Tokyo), Asia Pacific (Sydney), South America (Sao Paulo), and AWS GovCloud (US).

 Yes, Amazon SWF manages your workflow execution history and other details of your workflows across 3 availability zones so that your applications can continue to rely on Amazon SWF even if there are failures in one availability zone.

 Please visit the AWS Global Infrastructure page for more information on access endpoints.